Politics

 Share

-Former President Atiku Abubakar has sharply ‘s 2025 proposal, expressing concerns over its potential to foster sustainable economic and address the nation’s deep-rooted challenges.
+Former Vice President Atiku Abubakar has sharply criticized Nigeria’s 2025 budget proposal, expressing concerns over its potential to foster sustainable economic growth and address the nation’s deep-rooted challenges.
 He described the budget as a continuation of “business-as-usual” fiscal practices under the current administration.

-The proposed budget, amounting to N49.7 trillion, includes a revenue of N35 trillion, resulting in a exceeding N13 trillion, or 4% of the Gross Domestic Product (GDP).
-To this fiscal gap, the government plans to secure over N13 trillion in new borrowings, comprising N9 trillion in direct loans and N4 trillion in project-specific financing.
-Atiku argued that this borrowing strategy mirrors the approach of previous administrations, leading to escalating public debt and increased risks related to payments and foreign exposure.
+The proposed budget, amounting to N49.7 trillion, includes a revenue forecast of N35 trillion, resulting in a deficit exceeding N13 trillion, or approximately 4% of the Gross Domestic Product (GDP).
+To bridge this fiscal gap, the government plans to secure over N13 trillion in new borrowings, comprising N9 trillion in direct loans and N4 trillion in project-specific financing.
+Atiku argued that this borrowing strategy mirrors the approach of previous administrations, leading to escalating public debt and increased risks related to interest payments and foreign exchange exposure.

 Atiku highlighted several critical issues within the budget: